 A quicker reaction does not always lead to the best decision.
 Experience can also give you a massive advantage here.

-With this graphic, I would like to show you that an 18-year-old gamer can react slightly faster than a 35-year-old, but that this loss of time with older gamers is mainly due to the inclusion of experience.
+With this graph I want to show you that an 18-year-old player can react a bit faster than an 35-year-old, but this loss of time in older players can be compensated mainly by the inclusion of experience.

 In other words, we can see here that the 18-year-old gamer reacts much faster, but the quality of the decision is much higher for the 35-year-old gamer.
 Depending on the game situation, both results can be advantageous or disadvantageous.